Snowflake Wreath. Create a beautiful snowflake wreath to display all winter long using supplies from Dollar Tree in less than 15 minutes.

-I wanted to create something I could use for decorating as early as November, but be able to leave up until February!
+I wanted to create a home decor piece I could use for decorating as early as November, but be able to leave up until February!
 I created a snowflake wreath with just a few supplies.
-And shhh, don’t tell – but, this might have taken me even less than 10 minutes to put together!
+And shhh, don’t tell – but, this might have taken me even less than 10 minutes to put together.

 - 12″ metal wreath frame

 - Spray paint – either white, silver or gold

 - Glue gun

 Spray paint your wreath form.
 I purchased my wreath frame for under $3.00 at Jo Ann’s.

 I painted mine with Krylon Colormaster Metallic in silver.

 Note: I can’t find this exact paint anymore, but the brushed metallic paint in nickel is very similar.

 I painted only one quick light coat.
 Since I was going to be covering the wreath with the snowflakes, I wasn’t worried about coverage.
 Although the one coat actually covered really well!
 I love Krylon paint.
 Be sure to paint both the front and the back of the wreath.
 Allow the wreath to dry.